What Happened to the GIA GemSet Color and Hue Wheel?

 Multiple Versions of the GemSet

-They made several different sets – the most common seems to be this one below, which is the one that I have, and I love it.
-I think I bought it for around $350 in late 2014 from a retiring jeweler, who had it from his GIA coursework in 1992.
-This image is not my exact one (although mine is identical).
-I found the picture of this one on an old eBay listing.
+The GIA made several different sets.
+The full set included 324 samples and a storage case with three trays.
+Another contained the samples in binders.
+The most common version seems to be the "Hue Wheel" GemSet, shown below.
+This is the one I have, and I love it.
+I think I bought it for around $350 in late 2014 from a retiring jeweler.
+He used it for his GIA coursework in 1992.
+I found the picture of this one on an old eBay listing, although mine is identical.